FAST FACTS: Post-baccalaureate Nursing

 Students are eligible to take the national qualifying exam (NCLEX) to become an R.N., obtain public health certification in Minnesota and school nurse licensure, as well as work in nursing administration or pursue graduate education in nursing.

 The Bureau of Labor Statistics projects job opportunities for R.N.s to grow by 26 percent by 2020.
+The American Association of Colleges of Nursing's August 2012 research on new graduate employment found that 88% of new of new baccalaureate-prepared nurses were employed in nursing.
 Job prospects are expected to be excellent, particularly for nurses with a bachelor's degree.

 "As a student in a Post-baccalaureate Nursing program, the experience is different from that of an undergrad.
 Academically and professionally, there are higher expectations, and everything moves at a much faster pace.
 But because of this, you are able to engage more with your classmates and instructors.